 As an island nation, Ireland is among the perfect destinations for a cruise.
 In addition to being extremely accessible from the Western European mainland as well as major British port cities, the country also boasts lots of history and beautiful landscapes.
-Now, there’s a lot of different cruises that call at ports on the Emerald Isle, but the following are definitely among the best cruises to Ireland.
+There are a lot of different cruises that call at ports on the Emerald Isle and the following are among the best cruises to Ireland.

 Are you after a relaxing vacation soaked in culture and history?
 Or do you maybe want some more nature in your trip?
 Something that combines everything perhaps?
 Well, the best cruises to Ireland are those that include everything, from historic sites to Dublin pubs and epic (coastal) landscapes.